Vision Foundation Models as Effective Visual Tokenizers for Autoregressive Image Generation

 \section{Author Contribution Statement}

 X.Q. proposed the initial concept of region-adaptive quantization.
-Based on this, A.Z. built the VFMTok, carried out the overall experiments, and led the writing of the initial draft.
-X.W., X.Q., and C.M. were deeply involved in the project discussions and manuscript writing.
-X(iangyu).Z., X(uanyang).Z., G.Y., and T.W., provided sufficient computational resource.
-X(uanyang).Z. participated in discussion, suggested ablation studies along with T.W., and discussed the writing of the draft.
+Based on this, A.Z. built the VFMTok, conducted the overall experiments, and led the writing of the initial draft.
+X.W., X.Q., and C.M. were deeply involved in the project progress and manuscript writing.
+X(iangyu).Z., X(uanyang).Z., G.Y., and T.W., provided sufficient computational resources.
+X(uanyang).Z. joint discussion where suggested ablation studies along with T.W., and discussed the writing of the draft.
 All authors contributed critical feedback, shaping the research, analysis, and the final manuscript.